 After her trip to New York, my daughter came home for a brief visit.
-And then we got word that people who had been at the conference were testing positive for COVID-19.
+And then we got word that people who had been at the conference were testing positive for the illness.
 We were told by her medical school that we should quarantine for two weeks, just to be safe.

 Many people under quarantine suffer from a sense of isolation, and while I do have great sympathy for them, that’s not been my experience.
 My nephew, his wife, and their baby live with us.
 My son was home for spring break.
 In total, there were seven of us in the house.
 That’s a lot of people in one house, especially when one is a demanding toddler.

 Four or five days into our quarantine, my nephew asked me if I could remember the last time he’d taken his ADHD medication.
 At that moment, I realized that I couldn’t remember the last time I’d taken my ADHD medication.
 I couldn’t remember what I’d done yesterday or what I’d eaten for breakfast.

 My nephew and I both organize our days around external activities and schedules.
 Without that framework, we’d both slipped into what I like to think of as toddler time — check your phone, feel anxious, wander around the house looking for something you’ve lost, check your phone, feel anxious, go to the kitchen to look for tasty snacks, check your phone, and maybe try to remember what you did with your time before life ground to a halt.